OwenBrotherwood/loopback-example-passport/README.md

 - ms-ad authentication works for Owen
 - openldap works for Pierre
 - The whole subject of authorization is yet to be checked.
-- I note that on rendering of auth/account, the banner partial has an undefined for user.username
 - Linked accounts...Needed?
 The LDAP is for internal access such that one can control access without depending on local accounts

 Notes: